ERiDeM/android-java-interview-assignment/exercise01/README.md

 need to init!
 ```

-### Operations: Sen
+### Operations: Sin

-In order to do the sen of a degree number, we will use the following command:
+In order to do the sin of a degree number, we will use the following command:

 ```
 > do sin A